mgruben/poker-hands/README.md

 ### [Background](https://projecteuler.net/problem=54)
 In poker, a `Hand` consists of five `Cards`.
-The following is a list of `Hand` ranks, from worst to best:
+The following is a list of `Hand` ranks, from lowest to highest:
 * High Card: Highest value card.
 * One Pair: Two cards of the same value.
 * Two Pairs: Two different pairs.